Canned wine: Wine in a can packaging break through

 Canned wine was first produced in Italy by Giacobazzi in 1982.

 In 1996 Australian wine producer, Barokes decided to take on the challenge to solve the many problems that had prevented successful canning of wine.
 Barokes founders, Greg Stokes and Steve Barics commenced five years of intensive R&D and by the early 2000s Barokes solved the problem of wine in a can and patented the product and a process for packaging wine in aluminium cans.
-The Barokes process, known as Vinsafe (Generation 1) was then patented globally.
-Unlike previous attempts to can wine, which primarily focused on the wine itself, Vinsafe took a more holistic approach to the problem with an integrated packaging technology which incorporates three distinct elements: the wine itself; the can and its lining; and the filling process.
-All three elements work together to successfully produce quality wine in a can capable of maintaining product integrity, stability and longevity for many years.

 Early success

 One of the first markets to embrace this new product and category for wine was Japan.
-From 2002 the Barokes wine in a can products were quickly embraced by Japanese consumers.
+From 2002 the Barokes wine in a can products was available to Japanese consumers.
 Asian markets generally have led the charge with adoption of wine in a can from 2005 onwards.
 This uptake by Asian consumers was due to the lack of preconceived ideas as to how wine should be packaged and their familiarity with premium beverages in aluminium can, such as coffee.

-Furthermore as Asia was not a traditional market for wine, a new generation of consumers craving quality wines in convenient, small format packaging, quickly warmed to the wine in a can concept.